hharrison/java3d-core/release-info/src-release/j3d/README.txt

 code are found in the javax/THIRDPARTY-LICENSE-*.txt and com/THIRDPARTY-LICENSE-*.txt files.

-Note that the source files in this directory are not sufficient to build Java 3D.
-If you want to build Java 3D, you can use CVS to get a complete source tree.
+Note that the source files in this directory are not sufficient to build the 3D graphics packages.
+If you want to build the 3D packages, you can use CVS to get a complete source tree.
 See https://j3d-core.dev.java.net/build-instr.html for more information.